joshuawatkins04/wifi-temp-monitor-gui/windows/README.md

 A simple Windows-based GUI application for monitoring temperature data over UDP, designed to integrate with a microcontroller device such as an Arduino or ESP32.
 This application also supports automatic startup integration by creating a shortcut in the Windows Startup folder.

----

 ## **Features**

 * **Temperature Monitoring**: Receives temperature data from a microcontroller device over UDP.
 * **Customizable GUI**: Displays real-time temperature data with a user-friendly interface.
 * **Startup Integration**: Automatically ensures the application runs at system startup by creating a shortcut in the Windows Startup folder.
 * **UDP Configuration**: Configurable IP and port settings for seamless communication with the microcontroller device.

----
+* **Graphing and Analysis**: Visualise logged temperature and humidity data using a Python-based graphing tool.

 ## **How It Works**

-1. **UDP Communication**:
+### **UDP Communication**

-   * The application initializes a UDP connection to the specified IP and port.
+* The application initialises a UDP connection to the specified IP and port.
 * Data is received and displayed in real time.

-2. **Startup Integration**:
+### **Startup Integration**

 * On launch, the program checks for the presence of a batch file (`windows_autostart.bat`) in a specific directory.
 * If the batch file exists, it executes the file to ensure a shortcut to the application is created in the Windows Startup folder.

-3. **GUI Display**:
+### **GUI Display**

 * The program uses the Windows API to create a graphical window for displaying the temperature data.
 * Fonts and graphical elements are dynamically managed.

----
+### **Logging**

+* The application writes temperature and humidity data into binary log files stored in the `logs/` directory.

+### **Graphing**

+* A Python script can process the binary logs to generate graphs of temperature and humidity over time.

 ## **Getting Started**